rsksmart/rsk-powhsm/README.md

 ## Supported platforms

 Unless otherwise stated, only x86 platforms are supported for building this project and running the tools provided.
 It is possible, however, to build and run the [TCPSigner bundle](./utils/tcpsigner-bundle/README.md) on arm64 platforms.
+This is provided for development and testing purposes.

 ## Concepts overview